Siege of Emesa (253): Background

-The siege
+Siege

+According to primary sources

+Following his account of the events at Antioch, Malalas apparently describes the army's return, during which Cyriades was executed, possibly by his own men, either by being beheaded or by being burnt to death. and Shapur besieged Emesa, an event seemingly referenced in the Sibylline Oracles and in Greek graffiti from Qal'at el-Haways.
+According to Baldus, the event has also a section of the Res Gestae Divi Saporis about a supposedly successful Sassanid campaign also refer to the events surrounding Uranius Antoninus, without mentioning his name.
+Both Overlaet and Baldus place this event in November AD 253.

-Emesa sent Sampsiceramus, whom Rostovtzeff identifies with the Emesan usurper Uranius Antoninus who was active in Syria at the time, as an emissary to Shapur.
-During his reception, Domninus falsely quotes, the shah was killed in his camp near Emesa, and his fleeing army was pursued, first by Sampsiceramus and then by Odaenathus (here called Enathus).
-The mention of Odaenathus in this episode may be an anticipation of his active participation in the war against Shapur in the 260s, as it may also allude to an active role in the political events in Syria in the previous decade.
-This would allow us to assume, for example, that Domninus' account has some truth to it.
-As worked out by Rostovtzeff, it is undoubtedly probable that during his advance up the Euphrates or even before, Shapur entered into negotiations with Odaenathus, who had as his headquarters Palmyra, so as to protect his rear and safeguard abundant supplies of horses, camels, sheep, grain and dates.
+Emesa dispatched a certain Samsigeramus, who is identified by many as the Emesan usurper Uranius Antoninus, as an emissary to Shapur.
+During his reception, Domninus of Antioch falsely reports that the shah was killed in his camp near Emesa, and his fleeing army was pursued first by Samsigeramus and then by Odaenathus.
+The mention of Odaenathus in this episode may represent an anticipation of his active participation in the war against Shapur in the 260s, though it could also allude to an active role in Syrian political events during the previous decade.
+This would suggest that Domninus' account contains some element of truth.
+As Rostovtzeff has demonstrated, it is highly probable that during his advance up the Euphrates, or even earlier, Shapur entered into negotiations with Odaenathus, whose headquarters was at Palmyra, to secure his rear and ensure abundant supplies of horses, camels, sheep, grain, and dates.
+John Malalas presents a similar account of events, although according to Overlaet, his account is a mix of different episodes, and presents different inaccuracies.